Exhibitions at Newquay Museum (Online & Physical)

-Newquay Heritage Archive & Museum, with its partners Newquay Old Cornwall Society and Association for Cornish Heritage, carry out exhibitions including a number outside the museum.
+Newquay Museum, with its partners Kowethas Kernow Goth Tewynblustri (Newquay Old Cornwall Society) and Kowethas Ertach Kernow (Association for Cornish Heritage), carry out exhibitions including a number outside the museum.

 Please click on the exhibition below to view the individual exhibitions.
 More will be added in due course, some of which will be online exhibitions only enabling a worldwide audience to view items of Cornish interest.